 Page owner: Training director

-The CIEP's mentoring scheme offers supervised, practical training to anyone who wants to round off their training by working one-to-one on real projects with an experienced mentor for around six months.
+The CIEP's mentoring scheme offers supervised, practical training in proofreading and copyediting to anyone who wants to round off their training by working one-to-one on real projects with an experienced mentor for around six months.
 The scheme is available to both members and non-members.

 Experienced Advanced Professional Members act as mentors.
 They provide copies of existing or past jobs for the mentee to proofread or copyedit, and then review the work, giving feedback and advice, and answering any questions.
 Mentoring is typically done by email, so it is available anywhere in the world.